(CMake Series) Part 2 - Third-Party Dependency Management

 At this point, the question arises, how should the source code be placed in our development project?
 Just copy it in?
 For those who have read my previous article on how to clone a large Git project, you would know not to make this mistake.

-For users, they need to use git submodule update --init --recursive, or add the --recursive parameter when cloning.
+For users, they need to use git submodule update --init --recursive

 I have tried this method, but encountered insurmountable cross-compilation issues at the time, so I gave up, as some projects’ CMakeLists.txt are not standard, do not support being used as submodules of other projects, and not all projects support CMake.
 Of course, you can also modify by writing patches for the project or by writing specialized bash scripts to solve these issues.

-2. DownloadProject: Runs at configuration time, can add_subdirectory;
+at configuration time. - DownloadProject: Runs at configuration time, can

 Currently, in our team projects, we are using ExternalProject, because as a separate step, it allows pre-compiling libraries dependent on various platforms, saving unnecessary time for other team members.